 BioHavens are straightforward to launch, once the instructions are fully understood.
 There are also many advantages to getting trained help.
 All standard BioHaven models come with full instructions, and without any prior training, it is possible to successfully launch them.
 However, the more site variables there are (slope, limited access to water), the more you are likely to benefit from trained assistance.

-• Once you get into the larger islands (130 sq ft and above) they require more manpower to assemble.
+• Once you get into the larger islands (130 sq ft and above) they require more people to assemble.

 • Custom-built BioHavens will generally be best with professional installation.
 The advantage of getting a trained professional is the same as in any other field: peace of mind is assured and any problems are likely to be anticipated and solved more easily.
 Most of our large floating island distributors provide professional launching services, and they can advise with sizing, planting and placement of your BioHaven floating treatment wetland.